jonkavana/Programming-and-Scripting-EOY-Project/README.md

 **Comparison of the three Petal Widths**
 ![Sepal Width comparison between the three Iris Types](Images-from-Analysis/PetalWidth.png)

 Finally, we have the comparison between the three different petal widths.
-The Virgininca again has shown to be the widest, with the setosa being the least wide.
+The Virginica again has shown to be the widest, with the setosa being the least wide.

 **Pairplot graph**
 ![All four attributes in a matrix](Images-from-Analysis/seaborn.png)